Dealing with Media

 Talking to the media

-Wherever you sit, it is a good idea to have an agreed strategy for dealing with the media who may contact you or approach you at an action looking for comments or an interview.
+Whether you want it or not, the media may contact you or approach you at an action looking for comments or an interview.
+So, it is a good idea to have an agreed strategy for dealing with the media.
 This can help keep you calm as well as avoid any future regrets.

 In this section: